FinnaCloud/finna-pk/docs/providers/azure.md

-# Configuring Azure (Entra ID) for OPKSSH
+# Configuring Azure (Entra ID) for FINNA-PK

-Setting up Azure with OPKSSH is simple and should not take more than 10 minutes.
+Setting up Azure with FINNA-PK is simple and should not take more than 10 minutes.
 However Azure is very poorly organized and this leads to wasted time and misconfigurations.
 To make this process as straightforward as possible we provide this guide.

-**Note:** If you just want to use Azure with OPKSSH for personal email accounts, you can use default Azure client ID that comes with OPKSSH.
+**Note:** If you just want to use Azure with FINNA-PK for personal email accounts, you can use default Azure client ID that comes with FINNA-PK.

-**Something not working?** Open a new issue on <https://github.com/openpubkey/opkssh>
+**Something not working?** Open a new issue on <https://github.com/FinnaCloud/finna-pk>

 ## Setup